aspschn/swingby/README.md

 ## Features

-Foundation not provide a window directly.
+Swingby not provide a window directly.
 But you can build your own window (that client-side decorated).

 The event system makes easier to make the event driven GUI programs.